Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Abstract

 \section{Abstract}

-The rapid advancement of scientific progress requires innovative tools that can accelerate discovery.
-While recent AI methods, particularly large language models (LLMs), have shown promise in tasks such as hypothesis generation and experimental design, they fall short in replicating the collaborative nature of real-world scientific practices, where diverse teams of experts work together to tackle complex problems.
-To address the limitation, we propose an LLM-based multi-agent system, i.e., \underline{Vir}tual \underline{Sci}entists (\modelname), designed to mimic the teamwork inherent in scientific research. \modelname organizes a team of agents to collaboratively generate, evaluate, and refine research ideas.
-Through comprehensive experiments, we demonstrate that this multi-agent approach outperforms the state-of-the-art method in producing novel and impactful scientific ideas, showing potential in aligning with key insights in the Science of Science field.
-Our findings suggest that integrating collaborative agents can lead to more innovative scientific outputs, offering a robust system for autonomous scientific discovery.
+The rapid advancement of scientific progress requires innovative tools that can accelerate knowledge discovery.
+Although recent AI methods, particularly large language models (LLMs), have shown promise in tasks such as hypothesis generation and experimental design, they fall short of replicating the collaborative nature of real-world scientific practices, where diverse experts work together in teams to tackle complex problems.
+To address the limitations, we propose an LLM-based multi-agent system, \textit{i.e.}, \underline{Vir}tual \underline{Sci}entists (\modelname), designed to mimic the teamwork inherent in scientific research. \modelname\ organizes a team of agents to collaboratively generate, evaluate, and refine research ideas.
+Through comprehensive experiments, we demonstrate that this multi-agent approach outperforms the state-of-the-art method in producing novel scientific ideas.
+We further investigate the collaboration mechanisms that contribute to its tendency to produce ideas with higher novelty, offering valuable insights to guide future research and illuminating pathways toward building a robust system for autonomous scientific discovery.
+The code is available at \url{https://github.com/open-sciencelab/Virtual-Scientists}.